-Reception Year 1 Year 2 Year 3

-Our World Do some families celebrate different things and occasions to mine?
+Reception Year 1 Year 1 Year Year 3 Our World Do some families celebrate different things and occasions to mine?
 Why?
 What are my responsibilities as a child in school (sharing, taking turns, manners etc).
 How do I know I'm part of 'Team Cambrai'?
-What harms our local area? (litter, dog mess, speeding etc).
 Why do we need rules?
-What would it be like without them?
-How do we know what is right and wrong?
-Where do our rules come from?
-Also - See GC Unit for this year What do we like to spend our money on and how can we keep it safe?
-Why is saving a good idea?
-Also - See GC Unit for this year Why does a country with lots of different cultures and customs an interesting and lively place to live?
+What would it be like without them? so - See GC Unit for this year What do we like and how can we ke Why is saving a goo Also - See GC Unit for this od idea?
+Why does a country with lots of different cultures and customs make an interesting and lively place to live?
 What is a democracy and how do we know we are part of one?
-Also - See GC Unit for this year

-Year 4 Year !
-5 Year 6

-Living in Does everyone earn the same amount of money-and is this fair?
-Why is money so important to our lives?
+Also - See GC Unit for this year in O Year 4 Year !
+5 Year 6 Living Does everyone earn the same amount of money-and is this fair?
 What is a community?
 Why does the world need charity?
 What are our 'fundamental British values'?
 How is democracy linked to our government formation?
-Also - See GC Unit for this year Why aren't all countries of the 'fundamenta'?
-Do all countries of the 'fundamenta'?
-Do all countries of the the the the the the the the the the an', 'debt', and 'tax' society through the ent have to spend de democracy? al British values' so lies have these?
-Why emmunity group?
-Why emocracy in our good idea?
-Wha What is the differ Why does the UK this say about the How and why do reality?
-Why and how are others are made needed in differe can we take part in m What is a pressur rence between 'value' and cost'? give so much in overseas aid?
-What does UK?
-The set he media promote its own sense of there rules and laws that protect us and and enforced, why are different rules ent situations and how aking and changing rules?
-The service of the servi
+Also - See GC Unit for this year What is a 'loan', 'interest' What is tax and how doe What does the governme our moneyon?
+Are all countries a demo What does democracy larea?
+Also - See GC Unit for this year s it help our country? ent have to spend cracy?
+Why does the UK g How and why does reality? nce between 'value' and cost'? ive so much in overseas aid? s the media promote its own sense of group?
+Do they always fight for year

-Also - See GC Unit for this year